Raghav Juyal: 2014–present

 On 15 February 2021, Farhan Akhtar dropped the first teaser of his new film, and announced Yudhra to be produced by his company, Excel Entertainment.
 Raghav along with Siddhant Chaturvedi and Malavika Mohanan.
 The film is directed by Ravi Udyawar.Yudhra's story and screenplay have been penned jointly by Farhan Akhtar and Shridhar Raghavan.
 The film is slated to release in summer 2022.

+In 2025, Juyal felicitated with International Indian Film Academy Awards (IIFA) for Best Performance in a Negative Role at 25th IIFA Awards.

-Influences :
+Influences

-His signature step is Slow Motion Walk.
-Choreographers like geeta kapoor & Remo D'Souza and Terrence Lewis have stated that they had never seen anyone emulate the slow motion walk in India, as realistically, before Raghav.
+His signature step was Slow Motion Walk.
+Choreographers like Geeta Kapoor and Remo D'Souza and Terrence Lewis have stated that they had never seen anyone emulate the slow motion walk in India, as realistically, before Raghav.
 Raghav is a trained actor, mentored by the actor and acting coach Saurabh Sachdeva.

 Personal life

 Raghav Juyal was born to Deepak Juyal, an advocate, and Alka Bakshi Juyal, his mother is a Punjabi.
 He was born and brought up in Dehradun, Uttarakhand.
-Born in a Garhwali family he belongs to his ancestral village Khetu in Uttarakhand.
+Born in a Garhwali Brahmin family he belongs to his ancestral village Khetu in Uttarakhand.

 Juyal never had any formal training in dance but picked it up from watching performances from the internet and television.
 He started winning laurels as a dancer right from his days in Doon International School.
 Later, he joined DAV (PG) College to pursue his B.Com.